 Having lived landlocked in Germany for most of my life, I fell in love with the Pacific Ocean when I came to Canada.
 Combing beaches has become my favourite pastime, particularly looking for mermaids' tears.
 I cannot resist picking up those shiny, colourful pieces of sea glass and adding them to my ever-growing collection.

 Early in 2014, I became a member of 'SeaglassLovers', a Facebook group comprised of people from all over the world who show each other their fabulous finds and daydream of being mermaids.
-There I learned about the places every sea glass aficionado has on her bucket list: Seaham in England, Davenport in the USA and, of course, Fort Bragg in Northern California ― home of the legendary 'Glass Beach', which is the enchanting setting of my upcoming women's fiction novel Foam On The Crest Of Waves.
+There I learned about the places every sea glass aficionado has on her bucket list: Seaham in England, Davenport in the USA and, of course, Fort Bragg in Northern California ― home of the legendary 'Glass Beach', which is the enchanting setting of my recently released women's fiction novel Foam On The Crest Of Waves.

 A small selection of the 'surf gems' I found on the shores of Victoria.